cirruslabs/cirrus-ci-docs/docs/pricing.md

 1 compute credit can be bought for 1 US dollar.
 Here is how much 1000 minutes of CPU time will cost for different platforms:

-* 1000 minutes of 1 virtual CPU for Linux for 5 compute credits
+* 1000 minutes of 1 virtual CPU for Linux platform for 5 compute credits
-* 1000 minutes of 1 virtual CPU for FreeBSD for 5 compute credits
+* 1000 minutes of 1 virtual CPU for FreeBSD platform for 5 compute credits
-* 1000 minutes of 1 virtual CPU for Windows for 10 compute credits
+* 1000 minutes of 1 virtual CPU for Windows platform for 10 compute credits
-* 1000 minutes of 1 virtual CPU for macOS for 30 compute credits
+* 1000 minutes of 1 Apple Silicon CPU or 2 Intel virtual CPUs for macOS platform for 60 compute credits

 All tasks using compute credits are charged on per-second basis.
 2 CPU Linux task takes 2 minutes?
 Pay **2 cents**.